kayaorloff/kayaorloff.github.io/_pages/publications.md

 ---
-title: "Publications"
+title: "Test Publications Page"
 permalink: /publications/
-layout: publications
+layout: single
-author_profile: true
+author_profile: false
 ---

+Just testing.
+If you can see this, the page is rendering.